Table of Contents

 - Abusing insulin dosing (for type 1 diabetics)

-Low-frequency bulimia occurs when compensatory episodes are infrequent but still present.
-People with low frequency bulimia would technically fall into the OSFED (Other specified feeding or eating disorders) rather than bulimia nervosa.
+Low-frequency bulimia occurs when compensatory episodes are infrequent but still present (for exmple purging once every several weeks or several months).
+People with low-frequency bulimia would technically fall into the OSFED (Other specified feeding or eating disorders) rather than bulimia nervosa category in the DSM-V.

-More severe compensatory behaviors and restrictions will require higher levels of care for recovery.
+More severe compensatory behaviors (binging/and or purging 10+ times weekly) and food restrictions will require higher levels of care for recovery.

-It is critical to remember that ALL severity levels (even 1 time using compensatory behavior) require appropriate treatment for bulimia.
+Regardless of the severity of your bulimia, you should seek appropriate treatment.
 The difference is simply in what level of treatment is most appropriate.

-Many people at advanced stages of bulimia are experiencing starvation syndrome and will require a treatment team trained in eating disorders to manage the complex physical and behavioral symptoms that arise.
+Many people at advanced stages of bulimia are experiencing starvation syndrome and can experience severe eating disorder symptoms or death.

 Bulimia Recovery Stages

-Bulimia treatment should not be viewed as a step by step or linear process.
+Bulimia treatment should not be viewed as a step-by-step process.
 Instead, think of the recovery journey like completing a puzzle.
 Each step in recovery yields another puzzle piece.

 Stages of bulimia recovery include: